saucelabs/sauce-docs/docs/mobile-apps/features/mobile-app-diagnostics/app-crash-logs.md

 ## Viewing the App Crash Logs for Real Devices​

-The App Crash collection feature is automatically enabled when the instrumentation feature is enabled.
+The App Crash logs feature is automatically enabled when the instrumentation feature is enabled.
 Whenever a crash is detected, our system will display an App Crashed label for the corresponding test result, regardless of the test's status.

 <br/><img src={useBaseUrl('img/mobile-apps/app-crash-scr1.png')} alt="Mobile app settings navigation" width="900"/>